Pragathi-Reddy/Task-Scheduler-/README.md

 Features
 📝 Task Management:
 Add new tasks with a title, due date, due time, priority, and category.
 Edit existing tasks.
 Mark tasks as completed.
 Delete tasks.

 📅 Date and Time:
 Set due date and time for tasks.
 Real-time reminders 5 minutes before the task's due time.

 ⏰ Reminders:

 Notifications via react-toastify when tasks are due soon (within 5 minutes).
 Audio reminder plays when a task is due soon.

 ⚖️ Priority & Category:
 Tasks can have different priority levels: High, Medium, Low.

-Tasks can be categorized as Work or Personal.
+Task can be categorized as Work or Personal.

 🌙 Dark Mode:
 Toggle dark mode for a better visual experience.
 User preferences are saved in localStorage, so the dark mode setting persists across sessions.

 💾 Task Persistence:
 Tasks are saved in localStorage to persist even after page reloads.

 Tech Stack
 React: Frontend library for building the user interface.
 Material-UI: For UI components like DatePicker, TextField, and buttons.
 react-toastify: For showing toast notifications for reminders.
 Local Storage: For saving tasks and dark mode settings across sessions.

 Installation
 To run the Task Scheduler app locally, follow these steps:
 Clone this repository:
 bash
 Copy
 Edit